enjin/platform/README.md

 ## Quick start

 1. If you haven't cloned the project yet, please clone it in any folder you want.
-2. Run `git submodule update --init --recursive` to get the submodules.
-3. Now you can run our starter script `./start.sh` to start the application.
+2. Now you can run our starter script `./start.sh` to start the application.

 ## Dependencies